-Hamilton on pole in Mexico, Rosberg second
+Hamilton on pole but Rosberg alongside in Mexico

 Renault's Jolyon Palmer did not take part at all after the team found a crack in his car's chassis after final practice.
 The Briton will start at the back of the grid.

 "It's really frustrating.
-We could have been fighting for one of our best grid slots of the year," said the rookie, who is fighting Danish team mate Kevin Magnussen for a place at Renault next season.
+We could have been fighting for one of our best grid slots of the year," said the rookie, who is fighting Danish team mate Kevin Magnussen to stay at Renault.